← Back to All Blog Posts

 There are several reasons why last mile logistics cost so much.

-• Wasted resources: If your last mile deliveries are chaotic and difficult to track, it becomes virtually impossible to maximize your truck and driver capacity.
+• Wasted resources: If your last mile deliveries are chaotic and difficult to track, it becomes virtually impossible to maximize truck and driver capacity.
 If you can’t respond to new or changed orders quickly, you’re likely to wind up with higher costs per delivery (since you can’t maximize the number of deliveries per route), and a host of inbound calls from irate customers—taking time away from staff who could be adding value elsewhere.

 • Failed deliveries: When delivery windows are long and imprecise—and when customers don’t know when to actually expect deliveries—the odds of a customer-not-at-home situation are much higher.
 When that happens, you either need to reroute that delivery to a later stop on the route, or deal with the costs of bringing the order back to the warehouse and storing the goods for another day.